-- 1. Your mother wants to talk with you about what she plans to leave to you when she dies.
-The thought of her dying scares you.
+- 1. Your caregiver wants to talk with you about the problems you have been having and how tired of it she is.
+The thought that she is going to complain about you scares you.
 What would you say to yourself to prepare for this conversation? - 2.
 Your teacher really wants you to go to college.
-With your mother's illness you don't think you can go.
+With your mother's death you don't think you can go.
 Your teacher wants to talk with you about it and you are afraid to face the teacher and tell her you can't go.
 What self-talk would you use to prepare for this situation? - 3.
 You had a really bad dream about your mother.
 It was awful and very frightening.
 What self-talk would you use to deal with your fear? - 4.
 You come home and the place is empty.
-There is a note saying your mother went to the hospital.
+There is a note saying your caregiver went to the hospital.
 You feel very frightened and alone.
 Your older sister comes in and asks what is the matter with you.
 What self-talk would you use to handle this situation? - 5.
-You are with your friends, and you begin to think that you might get sent away when your mother dies and never see your friends again.
+You are with your friends, and you begin to think that you might get sent away because your caregiver says you are too much trouble.
+You would never see your friends again.
 You feel really scared of being without them.
 What self-talk could you use in this situation? - 6.
-Your mother asks you if there is anything you can think of she needs to add to the list of things she has to do.
+Your caregiver asks you if there is anything you can think of she needs to add to the list of things she has to do.
 You suddenly are aware of how much she does for you.
 You get scared wondering if you can make it on your own.
 What self-talk would you use in this situation? - 7.
-When your mother tells you who your guardian is going to be, you get this terrible sinking feeling.
-You can't stand the person.
+When your caregiver gives you a list of chores to do, you get this terrible sinking feeling.
+You don't like living there.
+You don't feel you belong there.
 At first, you feel like you can't breathe.
-You are afraid that you will break down crying in front of your mother and upset her.
-What self-talk could you use in this situation. - 8.
-Your mother tells you all these jobs she needs you to help with now that her health is poor.
+You are afraid that you will break down crying in front of your brother/sister and upset him/her.
+What self-talk could you use in this situation? - 8.
+Your caregiver tells you all these jobs he/she needs you to help with now that you are living there.
 You feel totally overwhelmed.
 How can you do these new jobs and keep up with he things you are already doing?
-You fear you will let her down.
-What self-talk would use in this situation? - 9.
-Your mother wanted you to find a form and get it filled out for her.
-You were afraid that you would not do it right, but your tried.
-The form only had one mistake on it and you fixed that.
-What self-talk would you use in this situation? - 10.
-Your mother showed you the things she wanted you to have when she was gone.
-It was so upsetting, you thought you would break down crying and be unable to stop.
-You did cry a little, but you never became hysterical.
-What self-talk would you use in this situation.
+You fear you will let him/her down.
+What self-talk would use in this situation?

+outh Curricu ılum Family Studies Unit became hysterical.
+What sen-talk would you use in this situation: 9.
+You found a letter your mother wrote you.
+It was so upsetting, you to would break down crying and be unable to stop.
+You did cry a little, became hysterical.
+What self-talk would you use in this situation? hought you but you never